sara-nl/spiderdocs/source/Pages/about.rst

 Also :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` is a viable alternative for current and potential medium tail `Grid`_ users.
-It is a low-threshold platform, as opposed to highly complex Grid services that take many months of specialist development before they can start.
+It is a low-threshold platform, as opposed to highly complex Grid platforms that take many months of specialist development before they can start.
 Being built upon the exact same physical data-processing infrastructure and sharing the same scalable network connectivity as the classical Grid-based processing environments, :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data